xuhongzuo/scale-learning/README.md

 ```
 @inproceedings{xu2023fascinating,
-  author={Xu, Hongzuo and Wang, Yijie and Wei, Juhui and Li, Yizhou and Liu, Ning},
+  author={Xu, Hongzuo and Wang, Yijie and Wei, Juhui and Jian, Songlei and Li, Yizhou and Liu, Ning},
   booktitle={International Conference on Machine Learning},
   title={Fascinating Supervisory Signals and Where to Find Them: Deep Anomaly Detection with Scale Learning},
   year={2023},